SuperM7-com/arkos-docs/docs/advanced-guide/customizing-prisma-models-routers.md

 import { prisma } from "../../utils/prisma";

 // Export configuration first
-export const postRouterConfig: PrismaModelRouterConfig = {
+export const config: PrismaModelRouterConfig = {
   // No need to disable endpoints you're overriding - Arkos will use your implementation };